ovh/docs/pages/platform/kubernetes-k8s/backing-up-cluster-with-velero/guide.en-au.md

 ### Setting the OpenStack environment variables

-You should now have access to your OpenStack RC file, with a filename line `<user_name>-openrc.sh`, and the username and password for your OpenStack account.
+You should now have access to your OpenStack RC file, with a filename like `<user_name>-openrc.sh`, and the username and password for your OpenStack account.

 Set the environment variables by sourcing the OpenStack RC file: